sarang87/Bench-test/README.md

 # Rest-test web application
-A simple web application to consume data from a third party api and display using Express.js and templates.
+A simple web application to consume data from a third party api and display using Express.js and templates (Handlebars).
+Bootstrap is used for handling the styling.

 ## Installation